 Most people don’t know what it means to be a life coach, so I want to explain it.
-Because life coaching is the bomb.
+Because life coaching is amazing.

 What Is A Life Coach Exactly?

-When I look up life coach on the interweb, Google tells me it’s “a person who counsels and encourages clients on matters having to do with careers or personal challenges.”
+When I look up life coach online, Google tells me it’s “a person who counsels and encourages clients on matters having to do with careers or personal challenges.“

 This definition is okay, but there’s so much more to life coaching.